-How do you take a screenshot or a screenshot on a Chromebook?
+The best way to take screenshot a Chromebook?
 Turns out, there is a fairly simple keyboard shortcut.
 Let me tell you more right now!

-Ctrl + Window Changer .
-This takes a screenshot of the entire screen.
+Ctrl + Window Changer.
+This screenshot takes the entire screen.

 Where is the “Window Changer” key?

-This article will help you learn different ways to take a screenshot on your Chromebook and give it different instructions such as the destination where those images are saved, edit them, etc.
+This article will help you learn different ways to take a screenshot on your Chromebook and give it different instructions, such as the destination where those images are saved, editing them, etc.

 Full screen shots

 |Prendre une capture d’écran partielle||Ctrl + Shift + Window Changer (]])|

 |Prendre une capture d’écran||Ctrl + Window Changer (]])|